Rising KashmirRising KashmirRising Kashmir

 “If someone says, “Hasan is corrupt,” does that defame the entire Hasan community?
 This is just face-saving.
 OBC community knows this.
 They are saying that what is happening is wrong, and that Rahul Gandhi didn’t insult anyone.
 He should not have been disqualified hastily,” he added.
 (ANI)

-Three drug peddlers arrested in Pulwama: Police
+Three drug peddlers held in Kashmir: Police

 Sign Up For Daily Newsletter